-Support (for pupils and Academy staff and for children who may be vulnerable due to their individual circumstances or extra-familial harm and taking action to enable all children to have the best outcomes).
+Support (for pupils and Venerable Beded staff and for children who may be vulnerable due to their individual circumstances or extra-familial harm and taking action to enable all children to have the best outcomes).

 All staff have the added responsibility of recognising that there may be children with additional vulnerability who remain at higher risk of harm or abuse because of their existing vulnerability.
-All Academy staff will be particularly alert to the potential need for early help for a child who:
+All staff at Venerable Bede CE Academy will be particularly alert to the potential need for early help for a child who: